lwjglgamedev/vulkanbook/bookcontents/chapter-18/chapter-18.md

 # Chapter 18 - Buffer Device Address (BDA)

 In this chapter we will use Buffer device address, which will allow us to refer to buffer virtual addresses in shaders instead of using descriptor sets.
-This is very convenient to use a bind-less approach where wwe will access data  as pointers, and will simplify the code a lot.
+This is very convenient to use a bind-less approach where we will access data  as pointers, and will simplify the code a lot.
 The drawback is that any miss-use in setting the addresses may cause the GPU to crash.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-18).